ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - MongoDB - MongoDB Compass CRUD Operations.md

 <!--

-@todo:
-- improve hints
-- add solutions to that gist (collapsible)
+note: solutions are also included in the gist source code (as a comment)

 -->